Autumn Leaves / 紅葉

 Kurobe Gorge (Kurobe City)

-Kurobe Gorge is one of the most famous V-shaped gorges in Japan.
-The total length of the valley is 86 km, and the difference in elevation between the summit and the valley floor is approximately 3,000 m, making for a unique scenic spot.
-Usually around the end of October, the autumn colors of the leaves begin to appear, and the entire mountain is decorated with a mixture of red and yellow leaves contrasting with perennial greenery.
-The Kurobe Gorge Trolley Train is a 20-km-long railroad that runs between Unazuki Station and Keyakidaira Station, a spectacular course especially when winding through the autumn leaves.
+Kurobe Gorge is one of the prominent V-shaped gorges in Japan.
+A scenic spot with the total length of the valley is 86 km, and the difference in elevation between the summit and the valley floor is approximately 3,000 m.
+The autumn colors start to appear usually around the end of October, and the entire mountain changing to a mixture of red and yellow leaves with the perennial greenery contrasting each other is another spectacular site.
+The Kurobe Gorge Trolley Train is a 20-km-long railroad running between Unazuki Station and Keyakidaira Station, a spectacular winding course, especially through the autumn leaves.
 Enjoy the scenic journey, which takes about 1 hour and 20 minutes each way.

 Click here for more on Kurobe Gorge.